Water Safety Advice During Coronavirus (COVID-19) outbreak

 You maybe a sailor, motor boater, off-shore angler, commercial fishermen, paddle boarder, dog walker, kayaker or canoeist, surfer, open water swimmer or just enjoy a stroll along the beach.

-It is even more important than ever that you take extra responsibility and avoid taking unncessary risks to yourself and others which could put pressure unnecessarily on front line search and rescue services.
+The RNLI and HM Coastguard instructions are not to use the sea to exercise or recreation during the lock-down.
+Using the sea during this time would mean you taking unncessary risks to yourself and others which could put pressure unnecessarily on front line search and rescue services.

-Here is a guide to some of the RNLI’s safety tips if you are visiting the coast and also applicable to visiting any stretch of inland open water:
+Here is a guide to some of the RNLI’s safety tips if you live at the coast and are going to stretch your legs.

 1. Take care when walking near to cliff edges – know your route and don’t take short cuts when the day light starts to dwindle